zksync-association/zk-governance/templates/zip_template_protcol_governor.md

 ## Rationale

 Discuss the rationale behind the design decisions and the approach taken.
-Explain why certain choices were made and describe alternative solutions that were considered, if appropriate.
+Explain why certain key choices were made and describe alternative solutions that were considered, if appropriate.

 ## Backwards Compatibility